kitbagjs/mapper/README.md

 ## Profiles

 Each profile defines a value for `sourceKey` and `destinationKey`.
-These keys must extend `string` and should be unique, beyond that the choice is irrelevant to the function of the mapper.
+These keys must extend `string` and should be unique, beyond that the choice is irrelevant to the function of Kitbag Mapper.

 Here are a couple simple examples of `Profile` objects